1903 Michigan Wolverines football team: Schedule

-Pre-season
+Preseason

 Controversy

 Before the start of the 1903 season, Michigan became involved in controversy over amateurism in college football.
 In April 1903, David Starr Jordan, the president of Stanford University, accused Michigan coach Fielding Yost of sinning against the spirit of amateur athletics.
 Jordan's accusations focused on two players, George W. Gregory and Willie Heston, both of whom had come to Michigan from California with Coach Yost in 1901.
 The Detroit Free Press reported in early September 1903 that the two might opt not to return to the University of Michigan when classes resumed.